grassdog/klipbook/README.md

     Book list:
     [1] The Big Sleep by Raymond Chandler
     [2] How to jump out of a plane without a parachute and survive by Rip Rockjaw

+By default it will only list the latest book.
+This can be overrided with the `--num-books` switch.

 ## Installation